World Health Alerts

 - Avoid contact with other people to keep from infecting them.
 This might mean delaying your travel until you are well.

-For more information on the Student Health & Accident Plan, contact the Student Health Center at 305-899-3750.
+For more information on the Student Health & Accident Plan, contact the Student Health Services at 305-899-3750.